Keibert Ruiz Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 24th in MLB.
+- The 7.4 strikeouts per nine innings compiled by the Rockies pitching staff ranks 26th in the league.

-- The Rockies' 4.88 team ERA ranks 19th across all MLB pitching staffs.
+- The Rockies have a 5.29 team ERA that ranks 24th across all MLB pitching staffs.

-- Rockies pitchers combine to allow nine total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- Rockies pitchers combine to rank 22nd in baseball in home runs allowed (11 total, 1.4 per game).

-- The Rockies will send Urena (0-1) out to make his second start of the season.
+- Gomber (0-1) gets the starting nod for the Rockies, his second of the season.

-- His most recent time out came out of the bullpen on Sunday when the righty threw 2/3 innings against the San Diego Padres while giving up hits.
+- His last time out was on Sunday against the San Diego Padres, when the left-hander tossed six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.